 I’ve been a chief exec and a non-exec (in the arts, housing and charity sectors).
 I’m an Orwell Fellow, a Fellow of the RSA and an ambassador for Women on Boards.
 I’ve enjoyed most of the things I’ve done, and became a coach because I love helping other people experience the joy of doing what they love, and doing it well.

 I have a diploma in professional coaching skills from Coaching Development and a certificate in Systemic Team Coaching from the Academy of Executive Coaching.
-I’m comfortable working with professionals and executives at the highest levels and believe we are all capable of brilliant work.
+I’m comfortable working with professionals, executives and teams at the highest levels and believe we are all capable of excellent work.